History of Zambia: First Bantu settlement

+According to recent scholarship by Nicholas Katanekwa, the earliest Bantu people in Zambia were the "New Kalundu" culture, arriving from the west along the Zambezi valley from the fourth century CE.
+These groups are associated with Guthrie group R, as well as the ancestors of the Shona, Venda, ans especially Mbwela peoples.

-The first Bantu people to arrive in Zambia came through the eastern route via the African Great Lakes.
-They arrived around the 1st millennium AD.
+The next Bantu people to arrive in Zambia came through the eastern route via the African Great Lakes.
+They arrived later in the 1st millennium AD.
 Among them were the Tonga people (also called Ba-Tonga, "Ba-" meaning "men") and the Ba-Ila and other related groups who settled around Southern Zambia near Zimbabwe.
 According to Ba-Tonga oral records, they are believed to have come from the east near the "big sea".

 They were later joined by the Ba-Tumbuka who settled around Eastern Zambia and Malawi.

 These first Bantu people lived in large villages.
 They never had an organised unit under a chief or headman and worked as a community and help each other in times of field preparation for their crops.
 Villages moved around frequently as the soil became exhausted due to using the slash-and-burn technique of planting crops.
 They also kept large herds of cattle which formed an important part of their societies.

 The first Bantu communities in Zambia were extremely self-sufficient.
 Many groups of people who encountered them were very impressed by this self-sufficiency.
 The early European missionaries that settled in Southern Zambia also noted the extreme independence of these Bantu societies, one of these missionaries noted: